jedhsu/fractal/README.md

 ## Fractal

-`fractal` is a developing spec for a reinforcement learning library.
+`fractal` is a developing spec for a reinforcement learning framework.
 It is written with a creative flavor of computational trinitarianism based on some deeper intuitions.

 My strategy to get this going is to architect its features around the well-known implementation of AlphaZero.